|Course Dates||27-30 October, 2020|

-Once R is installed, please install the metafor package (an add-on for conducting meta-analyses with R).
+Once R and RStudio are installed, please also install the metafor package (an add-on for conducting meta-analyses with R).
 More details about the package can be found at the metafor package website.
-If you have an internet connection, you should be able to install the package by starting R and then typing
+You should be able to install the package by starting RStudio and then typing

 Department of Psychiatry and Neuropsychology